Written By :

 Concrete Cutting & Coring Boston Team

-No matter the cost of concrete coring, this job is worth having done precisely and professionally!
-Trying to manage concrete drilling, and coring without the right tools and techniques often results in crumbling concrete, overly deep cuts, and damage to surrounding areas.
-Cutting through live electrical wires or cables and other buried utilities can also mean serious injury!
+No matter what concrete coring costs, the job is worth having done precisely and professionally.
+Trying to manage concrete drilling and coring without the right tools and techniques often results in crumbling concrete, overly deep cuts, and damage to surrounding areas.
+Cutting through live electrical wires or cables and other buried utilities can also mean serious injury.

 Slab or flat sawing is used to cut along concrete floors or walls.
 Slab sawing offers precise cuts for roads, bridges, parking lots, and small spaces such as garage floors.
 Flat sawing can be used to break up poured concrete or to create trenches and joints between concrete slabs without damaging the surrounding materials.

 Note some average costs for concrete cutting, and be sure to call a concrete cutting company near you for an actual quote for all the concrete cutting you need to have done!

 ***Please note that every job is unique, and this chart provides a baseline estimate of what a professional may charge for concrete cutting services.

 Concrete core drilling cuts holes in concrete; these openings might be used to install everything from the conduit to plumbing pipes and other fixtures or to break up concrete for easy removal.
 Concrete core drill bits are available in widths of 1/2” to 60”, allowing a concrete cutting contractor to create precise cuts and holes.

 |Core Drilling Hole Size, in Inches||Floor Cost/Inch||Wall Cost/Inch||Depth, in Inches||Outdoor Gas/Linear Foot||Indoor Propane/Linear Foot|